 - Turns to be confirmed and counted for the level must be executed correctly and show clear edges before and after the change of direction and cusps must be clear.
 Jumped turns, turns executed on the spot or turns where the skater puts the free leg on the floor during or on the exit of the turn will not be counted.
-Each type of turn can only be counted twice. - Turns that can be counted toward the level are rocker, counter, bracket, traveling, loop.
-Each type of turn can only be counted twice. - Three turns are considered a turn for the cluster feature, but NOT as a turn to be counted for the level. - For Tots: The steps & turns that can be counted toward the level are inside three turn, outside three turn, cross infront and open mohawk.
-Each type of turn can only be counted once.
-No features are required to be confirmed for the Tot skater to achieve level 1. - For feature number 1: body movements/Skating elements should be distributed throughout the sequence with steps/turns in between.
-Body movements/Skating element presented one after another will be counted as only one movement/element. body movements/skating elements performed at the beginning or at the end of the sequence while the skater/s are not skating, will not be counted. - For feature number 4: loops and traveling performed on either foot in an anticlockwise direction will be considered left foot execution and loops and traveling performed on either foot in a clockwise direction will be considered right foot execution for the purpose of counting turns on different feet.
-It is not mandatory to perform the same type of turns in both directions, or with both feet to be considered towards the level. - Quick stops are permitted if they need to characterize the music. - For Categories with a maximum level of three (3) or below: If the skater presents more than one extra turn than required for the maximum level of the category the level will be reduced by one (1). - The skaters can present as many features as they like.
+Each type of turn can only be counted twice. - Three turns are considered a turn for the cluster but not as a turn to be counted for the level. - For feature number 1: body movements should be distributed throughout the sequence with steps/turns in between.
+Body movements presented one after another will be counted as only one movement. body movements performed at the beginning or at the end of the sequence while the skater/s are not skating, will not be counted - For feature number 4: loops and traveling performed on either foot in an anticlockwise direction will be considered left foot execution and loops and traveling performed on either foot in a clockwise direction will be considered right foot execution for the purpose of counting turns on different feet.
+It is not mandatory to perform the same type of turns in both directions, or with both feet to be considered towards the level. - Quick stops are permitted if they need to characterize the music. - If the skater presents more than one extra turn than required for the maximum level of the category the level will be reduced by one (1). - The skaters can present as many features as they like.